 Roman House Derby provides stylish, modern student housing options for every taste.
 The property includes various room types to cater to different student needs, such as Compact Studio, Premier Studio, Premier Studio Plus, Studio, Ultra Studio, Studio Plus, and Two-Dio.
 Each unit at Collegiate Roman House Derby provides a comfortable 4ft double bed, a convenient desk, and a study chair for your academic needs.
 A double wardrobe takes care of all your storage requirements, while a 32” flat screen TV ensures entertainment (TV licence not included).
 Residents can enjoy their meals at a breakfast bar complete with stools.
 The kitchenette in every room is equipped with a fridge (with an ice box), a combination microwave, and a 4 ring hob for easy meal preparation.
 Some of the studios and two-dios also come with a dishwasher, which adds an extra layer of convenience.
 Room sizes vary, with larger floor space available in specific studio types.

 The common amenities at Collegiate Roman House Derby ensure an enriching living experience.
 The property has an on-site cinema for movie lovers.
 It also includes a social hub for community interaction and a private fitness suite for health and wellness.
 Students can make use of the seminar rooms for group studies or projects.
-High-speed broadband and Wi-Fi connect residents to the world.
 Service, cleaning routines, and Sanitising facilities keep your living space clean and comfy.
 Rent at Collegiate Roman House student accommodation Derby includes several utilities, making the management of finances easier for students.
-These included cover basics such as electricity, water, and internet services.
+These included cover basics such as electricity, water, heating, and wifi services.
 This way, you don't have to worry about monthly overheads and focus more on your studies and social life.
 Roman House student accommodation Derby provides a community for your academic and personal growth.
-You'll find all the comforts and amenities you need for a great student life.
+You'll find all the comforts, security and amenities you need for a great student life.

 Roman House Derby, is a popular student accommodation in the lively center of the city.
 It’s close to many institutes, including the University of Nottingham (Sutton Bonington Campus) and University Park Campus, which is very nearby.
 This makes commuting easy and quick for students.
 The lively Friar Gate area around the property is full of student-friendly cafes like Bean Caffe and The Flowerpot.
 These spots are great for studying or hanging out with friends over coffee.